brunomattos1/m-ctp_heuristic/README.md

-# m-ctp_heuristic
+# A ruin-and-recreate like heuristic for the Multi Vehicle Covering Tour Problem.

-This repo contains the heuristic used to compute the initial upper bound for the m-ctp.
+This repo contains a simple heuristic to find good feasible solutions for m-ctp.

 The heuristic works as follows:

-let M be the set of mandatory facilities and  $n \in \mathbb{N}$
+Let M be the set of mandatory facilities and  $n \in \mathbb{N}$

 0 - best <- \empty